sitevalidator/docs.sitevalidator.com/docs/continuous-validation.md

 ## Pausing a validator

-You can pause a deploy validator, so that it will not fire any validations until you re-activate it.
+You can pause a automatic validator, so that it will not fire any validations until you re-activate it.

 ## Response status codes

 When a deploy notification is received, Site Validator will return one of these possible status codes:

 * **201 Created**.
 All went well and the site validations were initiated.
 * **404 Not Found**.
-The deploy validator was not found.
+The automatic validator was not found.
 You might have typed it incorrectly, or removed it.
-When a deploy validator is paused, a 404 will be returned.
+When a automatic validator is paused, a 404 will be returned.
 * **400 Bad Request**.
-The deploy validator was found, but site validations could not be started.
+The automatic validator was found, but site validations could not be started.
 Normally, this means you have run out of validation credits.